codewithtrey/AutoEase/README.md

 - **_Sales Poller_**: Poller to poll the Inventory API to get the automobiles and append the automobileVO
 - **DJANGO**: Backend models, views and urls.
 Views with completed CRUD functions.

-- All forms and lists created in eact with functional components
+- All forms and lists created in React with functional components

 # Getting the app running